svgdotjs/svg.js/README.md

 circle.x(50).y(40)
 ```

 It is important to note, though, that these methods are only intended for use with user (unitless) coordinates.
-If, for example, an element has its size set via percentages or other units, the movement methods that address its native attributes will most likely still work, but the ones that address non-native attributes will give unexpected results -- as both getters and setters!
+If, for example, an element has its size set via percentages or other units, the positioning methods that address its native attributes will most likely still work, but the ones that address non-native attributes will give unexpected results -- as both getters and setters!

 ### size()